-Interesting facts about your Council:
+Interesting facts about your council:

-- Durham County Council has a gross budget of over £860m and employs around 8,500 staff - excluding schools; - The Council maintains 3,690 km of highway, over 80,000 street lights, owns and manages 39 libraries, 10 leisure centres, 8 customer access points and 245 schools (excluding academies);
+- Durham County Council has a gross budget of over £880m and employs around 8,500 staff - excluding schools; - The council maintains 3,690 km of highway, over 80,000 street lights, owns and manages 39 libraries, 10 leisure centres, 8 customer access points and 238 schools (excluding academies); - There are 241,000 domestic and 15,000 business premises in the County;

-- We have 126 councillors representing 63 electoral divisions within County Durham, making us the largest elected body in England outside of the UK Parliament; - The political makeup of the Council is as follows: - o 96 Labour, - o 17 Independent, - o 9 Liberal Democrat - o and 4 Conservative; - Our administrative staff are concentrated at five strategic centres in Crook, Seaham, Spennymoor, Meadowfield and in our headquarters at County Hall in Durham; - The council has 14 Area Action Partnerships which cover the whole county, these give residents the chance to set local priorities which are acted on through local projects.
+- We have 126 councillors representing 63 electoral divisions within County Durham making us the largest elected body in England outside of the UK Parliament;

+- The political makeup of the council after the County Council elections on 4 May 2017 is as follows:

+- o 73 Labour,

+- o 14 Liberal Democrat,

+- o 13 Durham Independent Group,

+- o 10 Conservative.

+- o 9 Durham County Council Independent Group,

+- o 5 Spennymoor Independent Group,

+- o 1 not aligned to any political group,

+- o and 1 vacancy;

+- Our administrative staff are concentrated at five strategic centres in Crook, Seaham,

+Spennymoor, Meadowfield and in our headquarters at County Hall in Durham;

+- The Council has 14 Area Action Partnerships which cover the whole county; these

+give residents the chance to set local priorities which are acted on through local

+projects.

-5. Financial Performance of the Council 2015/16
+5. Financial Performance of the Council 2016/17